tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 --- abstract

-This document defines a mechanism for accessing provisioning domain information associated with a proxy, such as other proxy URIs that support different protocols and information about which destinations are accessible using a proxy.
+This document defines a mechanism for accessing Provisioning Domain Additional Information associated with a proxy, such as other proxy URIs that support different protocols and information about which destinations are accessible using a proxy.